What is a root canal?

 How painful is root canal treatment?

 Root canal treatment has a reputation of being painful.
-However, patients at Los Angeles Center for Endodontics often report little to no pain.
+However, patients at Woodside Endodontics often report little to no pain.
 The procedure may feel similar to a filling or crown placement.
 If you’re concerned about your root canal treatment, talk with your specialist.
 We have medication and sedation options to put your mind at ease, and we will work to answer all your questions, ensuring you know exactly what to expect going into your root canal treatment.

 How long does it take to heal from root canal treatment?